Financial Power of Attorney

 • All changes and revocations should be in writing and a copy sent to your agent.

-• Any document must clearly state your desire to revoke your previous POA and include:
+• If the goal is to discontinue POD a Power of Attorney Revocation Form can be used.
+Any document must clearly state your desire to revoke your previous POA and include:

 • The principal’s name;